iamlrk/iamlrk/README.md

 ## I'm am an aspiring Aerospace Engineer and freelance developer!!

 - 🔭 I am the co creater of MOPy: [Learn more about it.][MOPy]!
-- 🌱 I’m currently working on the MOPy application and preparing for my GATE exam.
+- 🌱 I’m currently working on in Manna Drone Delivery Company in Dublin, Ireland.
-- 🥅 2021 Goals: Contribute to Open Source projects and improve my skill sets.

 ### Connect with me: